datasqr/OpenCV/README.md

 Class to apply sharpening to an image

 WebCam
-Code to capture image stream from the webcam
+Code to streming video from the webcam